Spin(7)-manifold

 In mathematics, a Spin(7)-manifold is an eight-dimensional Riemannian manifold whose holonomy group is contained in Spin(7).
 Spin(7)-manifolds are Ricci-flat and admit a parallel spinor.
 They also admit a parallel 4-form, known as the Cayley form, which is a calibrating form for a special class of submanifolds called Cayley cycles.
+In fact, the Riemannian metric and the Cayley form determine each other.